After lighting strike, Russian teen goalie returns to pitch

 "Ivan is the goalkeeper on the regional team.
 He has good prospects," Basov said.

-(Addional reporting by Dmitry Madorsky and Dmitry Turlyun; Writing by Gabrielle Tétrault-Farber; Editing by Giles Elgood)
+(Addional reporting by Dmitry Madorsky and Dmitry Turlyun; Writing by Gabrielle Tétrault-Farber; Editing by Giles Elgood and Emelia Matarise)

 ((Gabrielle.Tetrault-Farber@thomsonreuters.com;))